-- Unicompartmental pain post-meniscectomy - In combination with anterior cruciate ligament reconstruction when meniscus deficient - In combination with articular cartilage repair if meniscus deficient
+- Unicompartmental pain post-meniscectomy - In combination with anterior cruciate ligament reconstruction when meniscus deficient - In combination with articular cartilage repair if the meniscus deficient

-MAT not recommended for asymptomatic meniscus deficient patient.
+MAT is not recommended for asymptomatic meniscus-deficient patients.

-Potentially poorer outcomes expected in patients with moderate to severe OA (Kellgren-Lawrence grade $\geq$ 3).
+Potentially poorer outcomes are expected in patients with moderate to severe OA (Kellgren-Lawrence grade \geq 3).